kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 or maintain even under duress.

 I love receiving comments and questions on code reviews or design documents.
-I treat it as signal that I could express myself more clearly in code or words and lower the barrier to understanding.
+I treat it as signal that I could better express myself and make it easier to understand.

 ### Feedback as Growth

-The last suggestion I'd like to make about overcoming this feeling is about how we think about feedback.
-Changing how I think about feedback has been instrumental to changing how I feel when I receive it.

 Much of my growth and career development has come from offering and receiving feedback from others.
 I can't overstate how much it's helped me